dougkavanagh/ocean-ts-integration/projects/cds-service/README.md

 #### Setup

-To begin, run
+To begin, cd to the directory and run:

 npm i

-You can change the default port in a .env file if necessary.
+The port defaults to 9501 but you can change it via a .env file if necessary.

 #### Execution